Back to All News & Events

 Support if you need it

-We understand the detrimental impacts of negative reviews cannot be overstated—the effects on clinician wellbeing are well recognised.
+We understand the detrimental impacts of negative reviews cannot be overstated—the effects on clinician wellbeing are well recognized.
 Beyond drawing on individual social supports, professional peer supports and treating health practitioners, there are also various resources (such as the Alberta Medical Association’s Physician and Family Support Program and advice from the Canadian Medical Protective Association) that may be of significant benefit.

 Questions about CPSA’s complaints process?
 Visit our website or email support@cpsa.ca.